lundybernard/lundybernard.github.io/_posts/2025-03-11-ai-accessibility.md

-I have concerns about AI-assisted social media especially that it may be perceived as “lazy”, by people to whome this kind of work comes natually.
+I have concerns about AI-assisted social media especially that it may be perceived as “lazy”, by people to whom this kind of work comes naturally.
 That perception worries me, too.
-For people who struggle with composing posts, due to any number of challenges, or simply time constraints.
-AI can be a way to engage with their community when they might otherwise remain silent.
+For people who struggle with composing posts due to any number of challenges, or simply time constraints, AI can be a way to engage with their community when they might otherwise remain silent.